void-sta1ker/grokking-js-algorithms/README.md

 ## Graphs.
 Graph theory

 Breadth-first search solves shortest path problem.
-A graph has nodes and edges.
+A graph has nodes (vertices) and edges.
 A node might have neighbors.
 Directed graph - relationship is only one way.
+An undirected graph means that both nodes point to each other.
+That’s a cycle.
 Topological sort - If task A depends on task B, task A shows up later in the list.
 This is called a topological sort, and it’s a way to make an ordered list out of a graph.

 ## Dijkstra's Algorithm

+Breadth-first search is used to calculate the shortest path for an unweighted graph.
+Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.
+Dijkstra’s algorithm works when all the weights are positive.
+You can’t use Dijkstra’s algorithm if you have negative-weight edges.
+If you have negative weights, use the Bellman-Ford algorithm Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.

 1. Find the cheapest node
 2. Figure out how long it takes to get to its neighbours (the cost)